Is Internet addiction real?

 The reality of it

-It’s an amazing tool but a terrible master.
+Again, the internet is an amazing tool but a terrible master.

 Don’t wait for consensus